 Tip: A free CaringBridge online health journal allows you to update everyone at once, so all your loved ones know what’s happening in your child’s health journey.
-You can receive heart-warming support on your journal entries, and our on-site Planner lets loved ones easily sign up for care needs.
+You can receive heart-warming support on your journal entries, and The CaringBridge Planner lets loved ones easily sign up for care needs.

 4. See a Counselor